 Today was awesome slash draining.
 My writing will be much more entertaining when I'm not exhausted, so for now, here's a quick timeline with a few photos.

-Monday, 8:05 pm ET (Columbus) -- Blake arrives in Columbus, ready to hit the road.
+ready to hit the road.
 He goes fake worst when he sees how packed the car is already before we load in his woman-like 11 outfits for the trip.
 By the time everything is snug and settled, riding "bitch" in the backseat during this entire roadtrip has become a strong staple of WYR.

 Monday, 8:38 pm ET (Columbus) -- We make our first innocent bystander of the roadtrip go full worst.
 We're trying to set the milage as we're leaving, but we forget that we're actually on a public road, with a crazy man flailing his arms and honking his horn behind us.